Ofor-David/Bank-Simulation-App/README.md

 # Java for beginners
-A collection of simple projects for beginers starting out with java.
+A collection of simple projects for beginners starting out with java.
-Projects in this repo is:
+This repo includes:

 ## Bank Simulation App
 ### Features